Skip to main content

 This version includes provider-defined functions and significant improvements from the alpha version.

 As with the alpha version, we did everything we could to test this version and would like to ask for the help of the community to help us test this version on non-production workloads.
-Grab your copy on GitHub and let us know what you think using a github issue.
+Grab your copy on GitHub and let us know what you think using a GitHub issue.

 Downloading the beta release